surahman/EventHandler/README.md

 Using a file on disk that is tail appended to will improve memory consumption but result in reduced performance due to writes to disk.
 Ideally, writes would be chunked in blocks and tail-appended to files on disk.
 Tail-appending in blocks also improves concurrency as we will not require implicitly locking of the file to append.
 This is a similar scheme to that which is used in Apache Kafka.

 The file structure above is efficient for ETL/ELT jobs (Spark etc.) when moving the logs to a data warehouse (OLAP) for analysis.
+Log lines are comma seperated and contain the service name, server name, and date despite it being contained in the folder structure; this is for big data jobs.

 ### Event Logger Server Logs